 17.1.4.1 Small BS initialization

 The small BS shall perform small BS initialization procedures to register itself to the network and to configure itself through the backhaul connection.
-During the initialization procedure, the small BS obtains and configures small BS operation parameters from a network entity and negotiates the small BS capability such as support of duty-cycle mode and standby mode with the network entity.
-The details of small BS initialization procedure including obtaining and configuring small BS air interfaces operation parameters through the backhaul connection are out of scope of this specification.
+During the initialization procedure, the small BS obtains and configures small BS operation parameters from a network entity and negotiates the capabilities of the small BS, such as support of duty-cycle mode and standby mode with the network entity.
+The details of the small BS initialization procedure including obtaining and configuring small BS air interfaces operation parameters through the backhaul connection are out of scope of this specification.

 [Remedy 4: Change texts on page 65 as follows:]